 Available frequencies (minimum requirement)

 Available frequencies are the frequencies that could be used within the device’s location.
 Frequency information might be based on a particular bandwidth or alternatively might be provided as a start and end frequency.
-The frequency availability will be valid across an area comprising of one or more pixels, (where a pixel would be defined as a square of pre-determined dimension, (e.g. 100m x 100m).
-WSD that move outside the current pixel or set of pixels (including a certain safety radius taking into account location uncertainty), within which they know they are allowed to transmit, must re-consult the database to get information about their new location before they transmit again.
+The frequency availability will be valid across an area comprising of one or more pixels, (where a pixel would be defined as a square of pre-determined dimension, (e.g. 100m x 100m) depending on the WSD characteristics or if the WSD asks the frequency availability in an area.
+WSDs that move outside the current pixel or set of pixels, within which they know they are allowed to transmit, must re-consult the database to get information about their new location before they transmit again.

 Maximum transmit power (minimum requirement)

-The maximum transmit power should be provided for each location, device class and channel assignment.
+The maximum transmit power should be provided for each location, device and channel assignment.

 The appropriate national/regional database to consult (optional requirement).

-During roaming the device may have to move outside the area supported by the database it is currently consulting, e.g. to another country.
-In this case, the database may return information about which database to consult for available frequencies.
+During roaming the device may have to move outside the area supported by the database it has been consulting, e.g. to another country.
+In this case, the “home” database may return information about which database to consult for available frequencies.

 Time of validity of the information provided(minimum requirement)

 This parameter defines the time how long the available frequencies and the associated emission limits can be used without re-consultation by the WSD in its location or in the area the WSD addressed in its query.
-If the WSD needs available frequencies after the end of the validity time, or if it moves, it needs to re-consult the database.
+If the WSD needs available frequencies after the end of the validity time, or if it moves outside the area within which it knows it is allowed to transmit, it needs to re-consult the database.

 The time of validity depends on the time dependency and usage pattern of the protected services and the nationally selected policy.
-Thus the values can be selected by the National Administrations.
+Thus the approach can be selected by the National Administrations.

 If sensing is required (optional requirement)

-This information flags the need of sensing in conjunction with the geo-location at a given frequency.
+This parameter flags the need of sensing in conjunction with the geo-location.
 This would allow flexibility in working with, for example, license exempt wireless microphones that operate in some countries without being registered in the database.
-If sensing is needed then the database could also return details of what type of device it is necessary to sense (e.g. “wireless microphone”) and the sensitivity level required in that country (e.g. “-110dBm”).
+If sensing is needed then the database could also return details such as on what frequency to sense and of what type of signal it is necessary to sense and the sensitivity level required in that country (e.g. “-110dBm”) for sensing.
+It should be noted, that if certain kind of sensing is required in some bands in some countries, WSD’s without such capability would not be allowed to operate in those bands.
+In practise this would mean that the required sensing capabilities need to be implemented in all WSD’s to be operated in those countries, even if such feature would not be needed in other countries.

 Operational requirements

+As a basic operational requirement, a WSD may only operate in the territory of a country if it has successfully discovered a geo-location database approved by the national regulatory authority of that country.

 The WSD shall only transmit in the 470-790 MHz band once it has successfully communicated with the database and received the instructions regarding the frequencies available in its location and the allowed power levels.

 The WSD shall stop transmitting on a channel within the 470-790 MHz band immediately if